 The primary responsibility for monitoring the plan and evaluating its effectiveness lies with the Davison County Emergency Management Director.
 The director will work with the support of the Davison County Local Emergency Planning Committee (LEPC).
-The LEPC meets on a monthly basis, and it includes representation from all municipalities within the county, including Ethan and Mount Vernon, which chose not to participate in the development of this plan.
+The LEPC meets on a monthly basis, and it includes representation from each jurisdiction participating in this plan.